lumidify/blobandconquer-data/README.md

 * music
     * Helmet Shake.mod -> Intro.ogg
         * Line 55 of src/title.cpp needs to be changed to *audio->loadMusic("music/Intro.ogg");*
+    * Dragon Cave.xm -> covert_operations.ogg
+        * Line 7 of data/missions/mission02 needs to be changed to *music = music/covert_operations.ogg;
+        * Line 7 of data/missions/mission03 needs to be changed to *music = music/covert_operations.ogg;
+        * Line 7 of data/missions/mission21 needs to be changed to *music = music/covert_operations.ogg;

 ###Files still needing replacements
 * textures